Quick takeaways from Day 1 of the National Hockey League’s annual grab bag of free agents…

 So it could be curses, foiled again.

 Bryan Little isn’t going anywhere.
 Nice.
-The Jets have locked up their No. 2 centre and, although I’m surprised at the length of term (six-year extension), it’s a very good move because the 29-year-old Edmonton native is a very good player.
+The Jets have locked up their No. 2 centre and, although I’m surprised at the term (six-year extension), it’s a good move because the 29-year-old Edmonton native is a useful player.
 Little was on board when the Atlanta caravan rolled into River City in 2011, and I don’t think he’s ever disappointed.
 Solid guy who operates under the radar.

 Ignore the pure pollywaddle drifting from the Republic of Tranna, where the hockey club’s bandwagon is overbooked with keyboard blowhards who insist on using the words “Stanley Cup” and “Maple Leafs” in the same sentence, something that hasn’t been done since 1967.
 If a Canadian outfit is going to bring the Stanley Cup home for the first time in a quarter century, it will be the Edmonton McDavids.
 I’d even be inclined to suggest the Jets will win the NHL title before the Tranna Maple Leafs.
 Does that mean I’m now drinking the True North Sports & Entertainment Kool-Aid?
 That I’ve bought into the Secret Society’s propaganda?
 Negative.
 Not prepared to go there.
 But I do believe general manager Kevin Cheveldayoff and his bird dogs have assembled better young talent than the Leafs, who have the benefit of playing in a soft division.